 Our program recruits new members each year and turns them into athletes, while continuing to build the core strength of veteran paddlers.
 Many team members express surprise and delight at the team’s ability to paddle a 750-pound boat and to attempt chasing the Belle of Louisville down the Ohio River.

 Paddling is what we do, but Derby City Dragons are about service, too.
 Our mission is as follows: to raise awareness in the Louisville area about breast cancer; to restore the physical, emotional and spiritual health of survivors; to alert others that such restoration is possible; to transform health challenges through encouragement and support; to commemorate our sisters and brothers who have died of breast cancer; and to “awaken the dragon” in each of us, celebrating life, one stroke at a time.

 Team members learn the importance of regular training, physical exercise, commitment to a sport, and reliance on themselves and the team.
 Our program is open to any breast cancer survivor, regardless of age, physical ability, or other factors because this sport does not demand brute strength.
 The key to our success is synchronization of action.

 Breast cancer patients and survivors come in all ages, ethnicities, income levels, and genders, as do their family and friends.
 This team ranges in age from the late 30s to the late 60s and has provided opportunities for survivors and supporters to learn about breast cancer, form new friendships and support structures, and participate in an exciting and challenging sport.
 Few of the team members were athletes, or even exercised regularly; many had never been on the water; some had never participated in a team sport.
-Each member has stretched her perceived physical limits and moved beyond her comfort zones.
+Each member has stretched his/her perceived physical limits and moved beyond their comfort zones.